210726-java-react-serverless/assignments/project-2.md

 - Application will demonstrate at least ten individual user stories
 - Application will leverage at least one external API
 - Application's own data model must be sufficiently complex (i.e. >2 tables)
-- RDBMS will be deployed to the cloud (AWS RDS)
+- NoSQL DB will be deployed to the cloud
 - Java API will be deployed to the cloud (AWS EC2)
 - UI application will be deployed to the cloud (AWS S3)
 - Java API will have >=80% test (line) coverage for service layer (confirmed by Jacoco coverage report)